Shell, Exxon Mobil eye re-entry into Somalia's upstream sector

 The parties have also agreed a plan to convert their old contracts in line with the a new petroleum bill that was passed earlier this year.

 Somalia hopes to allocate 15 offshore blocks with a potential bid date schedule for November.
-A roadshow is being organised in Houston, Texas in late September or early October.
+A roadshow is being organized in Houston, Texas in late September or early October.